dingusdev/dingusppc/README.md

 This is because the CubeB, Capstone, and SDL2 modules are not included by default.

-For SDL2, Linux users may also have run:
+For SDL2, Linux users may also have to run:

 ```
 sudo apt install libsdl2-dev